IoTForDevices/FY20-TTT/AZ-220/LABS/LAB13-Develop-deploy-debug-custom-edge-modules.md

   | ObjectCountingModuleToIoTHub | ``` FROM /messages/modules/objectcountingmodule/outputs/* INTO $upstream``` |
 - At the bottom of the blad, click **Next: Review + Create**.

-This completes the development of the ```objectcountingmodule``` custom Azrue IoT Edge Module.
+This concludes LAB13.
 If you want to have more detailed instructions for the lab, complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md).